 If selected, recipients will be notified in writing in advance with detailed instructions on how to prepare for the review of their COPS Office awards.
-The site visit is generally performed over a period of one or more days.
+The site visit is generally performed over a period of one day (additional days may depend on the review of numerous awards).
 Compliance reviews will be conducted for active awards to address any noncompliance and/or administrative issues identified during the review.
 Recipients will have an opportunity to resolve any identified noncompliance issues while on-site, or if necessary, following the site visit.
 In addition, recipients will have an opportunity to seek customer service and/or technical assistance on the implementation of their award.